 But how does this system work?
 Let’s dig a little deeper.

+The engine’s coolant system operates on a closed-loop circuit, meaning nothing can enter or leave the system (unless there’s a leak.)
 This system has many components that work together to prevent the engine from overheating.
 They do this by circulating the coolant through the engine, ensuring it’s well-lubricated and running smoothly.

 Some of these key components are as follows: